ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 ### Source Code

-Machine code is a low-level representation of a program.
+Machine code is a low-level language for the representation of a program.
 This format is convenient for the processor.
 However, it is hard for a human to write a program in machine code.
 Software engineers developed the first programs this way.
 It was possible for early computers because of their simplicity.
 Modern computers are much more powerful and complex devices.
 Their programs are huge and have a lot of functions.

 Computer engineers invented two types of special applications.
 They solve the problem of the machine code complexity.
 These applications are [**compilers**](https://en.wikipedia.org/wiki/Compiler) and [**interpreters**](https://en.wikipedia.org/wiki/Interpreter_(computing)).
 They translate the program from a human-readable language into machine code.
 Compilers and interpreters solve this task differently.

 Software developers use [**programming languages**](https://en.wikipedia.org/wiki/Programming_language) in their work nowadays.
-Compilers and interpreters take programs written in such languages and produce the corresponding machine code.
+Compilers and interpreters take programs written in such languages and produce the corresponding machine instructions.

-Humans use one of [**natural language**](https://en.wikipedia.org/wiki/Natural_language) to communicate with each other.
+Humans use one of [**natural languages**](https://en.wikipedia.org/wiki/Natural_language) to communicate with each other.
 Programming languages are different from them.
 They are formal and very limited.
 Using a programming language, you can express only actions that a computer can perform.
 There are strict rules on how you should write these actions.
 For example, you can use a small set of words and combine them in specific orders. [**Source code**](https://en.wikipedia.org/wiki/Source_code) is a text of the program you write in a programming language.

 The compiler and interpreter process source code differently.
-The compiler reads the entire program text, generates machine code instructions and saves them on a disk drive.
+The compiler reads the entire program text, generates machine instructions and saves them on a disk drive.
 The compiler does not execute the resulting program on its own.
-The interpreter reads the source code in parts, generates machine code instructions and executes them immediately.
+The interpreter reads the source code in parts, generates machine instructions and executes them immediately.
 The interpreter stores its results in RAM temporarily.
 When the program finishes, you lose these results.

 Let's consider how the compiler works step by step.
 Suppose that you have written the program.
 You saved its source code to a file on the hard disk.
 Then you run a compiler that fits the language you have used.
 Each programming language has the corresponding compiler or interpreter.
-The compiler reads your file, processes it and writes the resulting machine code in the executable file on a disk.
-Now you have two files: one with source code and one with machine code.
+The compiler reads your file, processes it and writes the resulting machine instructions in the executable file on a disk.
+Now you have two files: one with source code and one with machine instructions.
 Every time you change the source code file, you should generate the new executable file.
 You can run the executable file to launch your program.

 Figure 1-15 shows how the compiler processes a program written in C and C++ languages.